-With the installation of your new air sourced heat pump water heater, maximum electrical energy savings can be achieved.
+With the installation of your new water sourced heat pump water heater, maximum electrical energy savings can be achieved.
 Should you at any time, feel your energy account is too high, we suggest you check the following points:

 - Is the relief valve in the storage tanks running excessively? - Are outlets (especially the showers) using more hot water than you think?
-(Refer to "Not Enough Hot Water" on page 24). - Is there a leaking hot water pipe, dripping hot water tap, etc?
+(Refer to "Not Enough Hot Water" on page 16). - Is there a leaking hot water pipe, dripping hot water tap, etc?
 Even a small leak will waste a surprising quantity of hot water and energy.
 Replace faulty tap washers, and have your plumber rectify any leaking pipe work. - Consider recent changes to your hot water usage pattern and check if there has been any increase in tariffs since your previous account.

-• The heat pump water heater operates at its most efficient at higher air temperatures.
-Prolonged periods of low ambient temperature will decrease the efficiency of the system and increase running costs.
+The heat pump water heater operates at its most efficient at higher cold side water temperatures.
+Prolonged periods of activation of freeze protection will decrease the efficiency of the system and increase running costs.